HydraNeck

 HydraGuard Configuration

-hydraguard venue add museum-x --location brussels --guard partner
+hydraguard venue add museum-x --location brussels --guard citymesh

 The partner guard type generates a minimal WireGuard peer config (public key, endpoint, allowed IPs) without PostUp/PostDown scripts, since the provider edge router is managed by the partner, not by HYDRA.